 Credit unions and other mortgage lenders are facing a new reality.
 The pandemic and following years ushered in the demand for organizations to stay one step ahead of homebuyer needs.
 Not only should they satisfy (and exceed) expectations amid the transition to remote environments, but many members are now accustomed to data on demand, increased convenience, and better experiences — often with limited in‑person interaction.

-This shift has changed how members view the mortgage process.
-For example, research from Freddie Mac indicates 91% of banking and lending executives strongly believe that customer expectations for a robust digital mortgage experience are rising as a result of the pandemic.
-And, according to recent research from McKinsey & Company, nearly 60% of both purchase and refinance borrowers would be open to completing the entire mortgage application online, without support either over the phone or in person.
+recent research from McKinsey & Company, nearly 60% of both purchase and refinance borrowers would be open to completing the entire mortgage application online, without support either over the phone or in person.
 Members also crave speed, and their satisfaction drops by roughly 15 percentage points if the lender takes more than 10 days to provide a decision on an application.

 The important question has now become: how can credit unions expand home ownership in an unpredictable market, while keeping up with these new needs and growing demands from members?
 The answer lies in modern, cloud‑native technology that transforms the mortgage experience.